sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "How can *time* be a fuel?!"
 Mu sat up, pinching the bridge of her nose, and Hat Kid got a good look at her drowsy, cold-addled expression.

-"I can't really explain that.
-Trade secret."
+"Trade secret."
+Hat Kid grinned toothily.

 "Pfeh.
 Whatever, kid.
 How far away is home, anyway?"